MonashSmartStructures/ospgrillage/paper/paper.md

 Source code, documentation, and issue trackers can be found at `ospgrillage`'s the main [repository](https://monashsmartstructures.github.io/ospgrillage/index.html).
 Guide and examples for creating grillage models have been provided in the documentation.
-Further details on the module design can also be found on the Module Design page in documentation.
+Further, `ospgrillage`'s module design details can also be found on the *Module Design* page in documentation.

 # Acknowledgements